-1. Procuring entities shall provide to interested suppliers tender documentation that includes all information necessary to permit suppliers to prepare and submit responsive tenders.
-The documentation shall include all criteria that the procuring entity will consider in the awarding of the contract, including all cost factors, and the weights or, where appropriate, the relative values, that the entity will assign to the criteria in evaluating tenders.
+1. A procuring entity shall provide to interested suppliers tender documentation that includes all information necessary to permit suppliers to prepare and submit responsive tenders.
+The documentation shall include all criteria that the procuring entity will consider in awarding the contract, including all cost factors, and the weights or, where appropriate, the relative values, that the entity will assign to these criteria in evaluating tenders.

-2. A procuring entity may satisfy the conditions under paragraph 1 by publishing such documentation by electronic means accessible to all interested suppliers.
-Where a procuring entity does not publish tender documentation by electronic means accessible to all interested suppliers, it shall promptly make the documentation available on the request of a supplier.
+2. A procuring entity may satisfy paragraph 1 by publishing the documentation by electronic means accessible to all interested suppliers.
+Where a procuring entity does not publish tender documentation by electronic means accessible to all interested suppliers, the entity shall, on request of any supplier, promptly make the documentation available in written form to the supplier.

-3. Where a procuring entity, in the course of procurement,2 modifies the criteria referred to in paragraph 1, it shall transmit all such modifications in writing:
+3. Where a procuring entity, in the course of a procurement, modifies the criteria referred to in paragraph 1,1 it shall transmit all such modifications in writing:

-- (a) to all suppliers that are participating in the procurement at the time the criteria are modified, if the identities of such suppliers are known, and in cases where suppliers participating are not known, in the same manner as the original information was transmitted; and - (b) in adequate time to allow the suppliers to modify or re-submit their tenders, as appropriate.
+- (a) to all suppliers that are participating in the procurement at the time the criteria are modified, if the identities of such suppliers are known, and in cases where the identities of suppliers participating are not known, in the same manner as the original information was transmitted; and - (b) in adequate time to allow the suppliers to modify and re-submit their tenders, as appropriate.